-Judas release date window
+Judas release date estimate

-Judas is scheduled to launch on PC via Steam and the Epic Games Store, as well as on PlayStation 5 and Xbox Series X|S.
+Judas is scheduled to launch on PC via Steam and the Epic Games Store, as well as on PlayStation 5 and Xbox Series X|S. The original release window of March 2025 has now passed, and with no further update from Ken Levine or Ghost Story Games, it seems unlikely to release before March 2026.

 Judas trailer

-Judas’ voiceover says that her “only way out of here… is with one of them,” in a tone that suggests she’s not too happy about her choice of companions: a sheriff, a pink-haired cyborg woman with visible injuries, and an extravagantly dressed cyborg woman.
+The Judas reveal trailer aired during The Game Awards 2022 and introduces the titular protagonist as she stumbles across a starship wreckage.
+Judas' voiceover says that her "only way out of here… is with one of them," in a tone that suggests she's not too happy about her choice of companions.

 The Judas story trailer aired during the State of Play presentation in 2024.
 It picks up with another voiceover, warning that everything we see is an illusion.
 In a cruel-to-be-kind twist, the woman pulls the plug on reality, and the trailer descends into a dystopian nightmare, showing us what the world is really like.
+The trailer ends with the Judas' tagline: "Fix what you broke."

 Judas story